 - In a large bowl, cream butter and sugar until light and fluffy.
 Beat in egg and extracts.
-Combine flour and salt; gradually add to the creamed mixture and mix well.
+Combine flour and salt; gradually add to creamed mixture and mix well.

-- Set aside half of the dough.
+- Set aside half the dough.
 Divide remaining dough in half; add green food coloring to one portion and red food coloring to the other.
 Wrap dough separately in plastic wrap.
-Refrigerate for 1-2 hours or until easy to handle.
+Refrigerate 1-2 hours or until easy to handle.

 - In a microwave, melt white chips; stir until smooth.
 Dip cookie ends into melted chips; allow excess to drip off.
 Sprinkle with crushed candies and place on waxed paper.
 Let stand until set.
 Store in an airtight container.
 Yield: 4 dozen.

 Originally published as Peppermint Stick Cookies in Country Woman Christmas Annual 2010, p66

 Please Log In or Join to add a rating and review.

 Any changes to your rating or review will appear where you originally posted your review